elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 - assuming a naked call position
 - buying 100,000 shares as soon as price reaches $50
 - selling 100,000 shares as soon as price falls below $50
-- if the stock keeps around the strike price of 50, then the person can lose money
+- if the stock fluctuates around the strike price of 50, then this strategy loses lots of money due to buying high and selling low

 ### How Delta-Hedging Works